hingler/rhizomatic/README.md

 ```
 ^{Label}
 ```

+labels mark the start of a new dialogue sequence, and correspondingly terminate the previous dialogue sequence.

+labels are also communicated between files :3

 ### unlock
 in some cases (ex. if the player passes a dynamic lock) we may want to unlock a relevant lock within the sequence without having to communicate with external code. this statement marks a given lock as "unlocked"